LioCrea/CustomScroll.JS/README.md

 3. Customize the CSS the way you want to (more example available on the official website)
 4. Enjoy!

+# Some Extra
+Easy to set up for dragging windows and other small part of a DOM.

+If you know some CSS basics, easy to create a full customized slider, from scratch :) Just follow the example CSS file!

 #Example
 Example available here: http://www.bit.ly/22IVPJ6